Wizard Performance Graph

 Wizard Watch - Morning Movers

-As well as providing Wizard Plus users with an unrivalled insight into the ratings and form history details of every runner, Wizard Plus also provides a unique insight into significant betting market action each race morning via a Wizard Watch Morning Movers report which is made available on the Wizard Plus website around 11:30am each race day.
+As well as providing Wizard users with an unrivalled insight into the ratings and form history details of every runner, Wizard also provides a unique insight into significant betting market action each race morning via a Wizard Watch Morning Movers report which is made available on the Wizard website around 11:30am each race day.

 You get the Wizard Watch Morning Movers file by…